ScottMit/JS2Arduino/README.md

 - Your commands still work, just some console messages appear

 ### "ESP32 won't start"
-- If using ESP32 Wrover board, change to "ESP32 Dev Module" in Arduino IDE
+- Check you have the correct board selected in the Arduino IDE.
+If using ESP32 Wrover board, you may need to choose "ESP32 Dev Module" in Arduino IDE

 ### "NeoPixels don't light up"
 - Check power - LED strips need lots of current
 - Try different pins (2, 4, 5 work well on ESP32)
 - Verify LED strip type (NEO_GRB vs NEO_RGB)
+- NeoPixels Vcc should be connected to 5V, data pin can generally be driven from 5V or 3.3V logic

 ### "Sensor readings are jumpy"
 - This is normal - use averaging in your code
-- Increase reading intervals if too fast
+- Increase reading intervals if too slow

 ## Understanding the Code